Human rights is embedded in our compliance program

 Human rights management, own operations:

-By 2025, conduct Human Rights Impact Assessments (HRIAs) and address findings in all countries where we consider that our operations have the highest impact on human rights, focusing on Brazil in 2021, and selected operations in Africa and Asia in 2022.
+By 2025, conduct Human Rights Impact Assessments (HRIAs) and address findings in all countries where we consider that our operations have the highest impact on human rights, focusing on China, Tanzania, Zambia, and South Africa in 2022.

 Human rights management, supply chain:

-By 2025, establish living wage benchmarks and conduct gap analyses for all our countries of operation.
+Establish living wage benchmarks and conduct gap analyses for all our countries of operation by 2023, and close living wage gap in all our countries of operation by 2025.

 Human rights impact assessments